ynashed/bionemo-fw-ea/CONTRIBUTING.md

   * While under review, mark your PRs as work-in-progress by prefixing the PR title with [WIP].

 5. Once ready, CI can be started by a developer with permissions when they add a `/build-ci` comment.
 This must pass prior to merging.

+### General guidelines
+**Send your PRs to the `v2-main` branch**.
+Branch off from `v2-main` when making your changes.
+Prefix your branches with your name or initials (i.e. `yourname/branch_description`) if you have push access to our repository otherwise please create a fork with your branch and submit a PR with `v2-main` as the target.

+- Make sure your PR does one thing.
+Have a clear answer to "What does this PR do?"
+- Make sure you have the linters enabled via pre-commit hooks (`pre-commit install`)
+- Follow the default PR template
+- Make sure all unit tests finish successfully before running PR pipeline by invoking `pytest scripts sub-packages`.
+- Make sure you added necessary tests and documentation changes (could be just comments in the config files) for the feature in your PR
+- Rebase your feature branch with the latest `dev` to include any new changes that have been added.
+Resolve merge conflicts, if any
+- Send your PR and request a review
+- If your PR is still WIP, mark it as "Draft"
+- Your merge request must pass all pipelines and be peer-reviewed before it can be merged.
+- Make sure to merge your PR when it's ready and pipeline is successful

+### Unit tests
+Contributors to BioNeMo FW are expected to unit test their introduced changes.

+After testing your code locally, trigger tests in the PR's CI.
+Let a code-owner know that you are ready for the build to run and they will leave a `/build-ci` comment on your PR which will run the CI test suite.

+#### Adding unit tests
+Add unit tests under `tests` to examine use cases of new classes or methods that are being added to the codebase.
+Each test file must be for a particular file or module.
+For example if you have a file that is under `src/path/to/module/my_file_name.py` then your test should match the path at `tests/path/to/module/test_my_file_name.py`.
+Check the tests folders in the sub-modules of this repository for examples.
+If you are testing a module, such as integrating multiple examples of different files, then you can use the following pattern to test the module, say in the above example, if you wanted to test functions from several files together that all exist in the same `src/path/to/module` then you could create a `tests/path/to/test_module.py` file.
+The same is true for parents of that module and so on.
+Generally unit tests should exist at the level of the individual file however.